Fermi surface expansion above critical temperature in a Hund ferromagnet

 Using the cDMFT, we have revealed a different aspect of Hund's physics discussed so far locally in real space.
-Associated with strong AFM and FM fluctuations, the electron self-energy acquires a strong momentum dependence in a different way.
-In particular, the FM spin correlation induces effective ``Hund's physics'' in momentum space, leading to significant modulation of momentum-space occupation.
-The resulting FS appears to involve a volume change at finite temperatures, differently from the AFM-fluctuating metals.
-Finally, we note that, to detect the unusual metallic state in real systems experimentally, FM materials exhibiting large local moments are suitable, and the orbital and momentum dependence of the self-energy must be disentangled carefully.
+Associated with the strong AFM and FM fluctuations, the electron self-energy acquires a strong momentum dependence in different ways.
+In particular, the FM spin correlation induces effective ``Hund's physics'' in momentum space, leading to a significant modulation of the momentum-space occupation.
+The resulting FS shows a volume change at finite temperatures, differently from the AFM-fluctuating metals.
+Finally, we note that, to detect the unusual metallic state experimentally, FM materials exhibiting large local moments are suitable (e.g., FM layered manganites~\cite{Dessau_1998}), and the orbital and momentum dependence of the self-energy must be disentangled carefully.

 \paragraph{Acknowledgements.} We acknowledge the financial support by Grant-in-Aids for Scientific Research (JSPS KAKENHI) [Grant No. 20K14423 (YN), 21H01041 (YN), 19H02594 (SS), and 19H05825 (RA)] and MEXT as ``Program for Promoting Researches on the Supercomputer Fugaku'' (Basic Science for Emergence and Functionality in Quantum Matter ---Innovative Strongly-Correlated Electron Science by Integration of ``Fugaku'' and Frontier Experiments---) (Project ID: JPMXP1020200104).